Packet Capture Overview

 Manual Capture

-Note: A manual packet capture (PCAP) on the MR can collect up to 1000 packets.
+A manual packet capture on a Meraki access point can collect up to 100,000 packets.

 Proactive PCAP Enablement

-Now for the exciting, straightforward part: Navigate to the Proactive PCAP Enablement tab and activate auto-capture.
-As shown in the figure below, you can choose to enable this feature on a per-AP basis, by tag, or for all devices.
+Navigate to the Proactive PCAP Enablement tab and select Enable the auto capture for some devices.
+You can choose to enable this feature on a per access point basis, by tag, or for all devices, as shown below:

-This feature will automate this process and generate PCAPs proactively upon any client connection or roaming failure situation.
-Users can access PCAP files whenever and anywhere they are needed.
-The automated packet captures will be limited to client association/authentication failures.
+This feature will automatically generate packet captures when any client connection or roaming failure situation occurs.
+Users can access Proactive PCAP files whenever and wherever they are needed.
+Automated packet captures are limited to client association/authentication failures.

-To enable Proactive Packet Capture on your network, an MR-ADV (Advanced) license is required.
-This license unlocks advanced features, including automatically capturing network packets based on predefined triggers or conditions.
-This capability is crucial for proactive network monitoring and troubleshooting, allowing network administrators to address issues before they escalate into significant problems preemptively.
+A MR-ADV (Advanced) license is required to use the Proactive PCAP feature.
+This license unlocks many advanced features, which includes automatically capturing network packets based on predefined triggers or conditions.
+This capability is crucial for proactive network monitoring and troubleshooting, allowing network administrators to preemptively address issues before they escalate into significant problems.

 Stored Captures

-This section stores all the packet captures, including both manual and proactive packet captures.
-The list, shown in Figure 4, shows the timestamp of the PCAP along with the client and failure reason that triggered the test reason for the Proactive PCAP on a particular AP.
-Users can also view and download any PCAP file by clicking the “…” Action button and hitting view/download.
-Also, clicking on the PCAP name will take you to the Packet viewer shown in the Figure below.
+This section stores all packet captures, including both manual captures and Proactive PCAPs.
+The list shows the timestamp of the packet capture, the client that failed, and failure reason that triggered a Proactive PCAP on an access point.
+Users can also view and download any packet capture file by clicking the option under the Action column and selecting View or Download.
+Clicking on the packet capture name will take you to the embedded viewer, as shown in the next section.

 Viewing Captures

 Enter filter expressions into the filter field.
-Once you have entered a valid filter expression, click "Apply" to display only the frames that match the filter criteria in the frame list.
-Click "Clear" to remove the filter and display all frames from the capture.
+Once you have entered a valid filter expression, click the Apply button to display frames that match the filter criteria in the frame list.
+Click the Clear button to remove the filter and display all frames from the capture.

-This same packet capture can be accessed from the Stored Capture Tab on the Clients page, as shown in Figure 6.
-To access this, you go to Network-wide → Clients → select the client you are troubleshooting → Select Stored Capture
+Automatic packet captures taken using the Proactive PCAP feature can be accessed from the Stored Capture tab on the Clients page, as shown below.
+To access this tab, go to the Network-wide > Monitor > Clients page and select the client you are troubleshooting from the list.

-The file name for Proactive Packet Capture is generated using the following components:
+The file name for a Proactive PCAP is generated using the following components:

 • Client MAC Address: Identifies the client device.